iankorf/atoz-programming/README.md

 search.
 Of course, there are more efficient ways to solve the problem using more organized data structures, but these are not introduced until...

-## kullback_leibler ##
+## kolormatch ##

 Given a color in the form of RGB values (e.g. 255, 254, 7), determine the official HTML color name that it is closest to (e.g. 255, 255, 0 is yellow).
-Use Kullback-Leibler divergence to determine the similarity of two colors.
-You will have to convert RGB values from their usual byte scale (0-255) to probabilities (0.0 to 1.0).

-Need to explain DKL better and include a simple example with easy base 2 values.

-Your DKL function should take 2 arguments (force them to figure out how to pass containers rather than individual values).
+Your distance function should take 2 arguments (force them to figure out how to pass containers rather than individual values).

-dkl(a, b) not dkl(r1, g1, b1, r2, g2, b2)

 This is either a struct or tuple or list

-Kullback-Leibler (DKL) is but one of many ways to compare histograms.
-Others include Taxicab (DTC) distance or Euclidean distance (D2).
+Taxicab (DTC) distance or Euclidean distance (D2).

 Work out these examples pedanticly as well.